dpsimpson/dpsimpson.github.io/index.md

 </div>
 ---

-I am the Director of Analytics Outreach  and a Professor in the Department of Econometrics and Business Statistics at Monash University, Melbourne.
+I am the Director of Analytics Engagement  and a Professor in the Department of Econometrics and Business Statistics at Monash University, Melbourne.
 My research interests include
 - Spatial and spatiotemporal models with computationally efficient Gaussian random fields (Gaussian processes),
 - Methods for building and assessing Bayesian models, including prior specification, model criticism, and model checking.
 - Computational statistics, including approximate inference methods (such as INLA), Markov chain Monte Carlo methods, and methods for assessing the quality of approximations to posterior distributions.